 Criminal Defense for University of Tampa Students

-The University of Tampa (UT) is a private university located on a 105-acre campus adjacent to the Hillsborough River with an enrollment of over 8,000 students.
-When a college student at UT is accused of a crime either on campus or off campus, the stakes are high.
+With an enrollment of over 8,000 students, the University of Tampa (UT) is a private university located on a 105-acre campus adjacent to the Hillsborough River.
+When one of those 8,000 college students at UT is accused of a crime either on campus or off campus, the university might take disciplinary action against the student.

 When the incident occurs in a dorm room or student housing on campus, the investigations often begin with a complaint being made to a UT resident assistant (RA) before the police are contacted.
 The University of Tampa also employs security officers and officers with the Tampa Police Department who work in an extra-duty capacity for the university.